bjstubbs/ematille/README.md

 We want each primer set to appear often in our target reference and rarely in others.
 In order to verify this, we once again pan through the reference genomes.
-We keep track of both pairs (left and right primer hits) and trios (left, right, and central oligo).
+We keep track of both pairs (left and right primer hits) and trios (left, right, and central oligo within 250 bases).
 The results are a csv for each species/species combination containing the counts of each primers pair/trio.

 After selecting a final primer set, blast is used to verify the utility of the sequences by comparing them across large set of core nucleotide references.

+This is done in ematille by:

+1. python ematilleParsePrimer3.py flist.txt

+This parses the output of primer3 and creates a csv for each species of the left, central, and right primers

+These cvs are then used to count the number of exact matches in the parts we started with.